opencui/opendu/finetune/README.md

 Per standard practices, it will be good if you prepare three datasets, for training, validation and testing.
 The first datasets that we are using is based on [schema-guided dialogue dataset](https://github.com/google-research-datasets/dstc8-schema-guided-dialogue).

+To create the training examples from the supplied schemas and exemplars, it is possible that we need to generate negative examples, this requires that the functions from each module is mutually exclusive in the semantic space, and there is no overloaded functions.
+Overloaded functions need to handled in the state tracking.
+At beginning, we only support the single module, but there is plan to support multiple modules.

+## Special considerations
+Fine-tuning generator for RAG applications bring some new considerations.

+### Determine the hyperparameters
+One of the main consideration for fine-tuning generation for RAG is what dynamic information are needed by prompt.
+So special care need to be taken to make sure that instantiated prompt meet the criteria you had when you design the prompt templated.
+For example, if you assume that the correct answer should be included in the prompt, then you will need to make sure that is indeed is the case.
+So you need to run some experiments to make sure that you choose the correct value for hyperparameters.

+### How to model the conversion
+There are many potential system architecture to model the conversation.
+For example, we can do one-shot model, or using single model or prompt to predict both function name and its arguments.
+We can also have two models, one for predicting function name, and one for predicting arguments.
+In this latter approach, we have two approaches:
+1. Only extract value for one slot at each time,
+2. Extract value for all slot in one shot.

+We will focus on using two models to solve the conversion, and focus on extracting value for one slot each time.
+Of course, since we are using decoder-only model, two models are really just two different prompt templates typically using the same model.

 Reference: